-Operating Programs Income Expenditure Net Expenditure Governance, Risk and Strategy Undertakes administration of legislative and corporate governance requirements. - \$'000 505 505 Human Resources Provides support in recruitment, change management, employee relations, injury management, occupational health & safety and welfare. - 1,698 1,698 Library Services Provision of library services, programs and facilities to encourage literacy, lifelong learning and social inclusion and connection.
+Operating Programs Income Expenditure Net Expenditure \$'000 Governance, Risk and Strategy Undertakes administration of legislative and corporate governance requirements. - 505 505 Human Resources Provides support in recruitment, change management, employee relations, injury management, occupational health & safety and welfare. - 1,698 1,698 Library Services Provision of library services, programs and facilities to encourage literacy, lifelong learning and social inclusion and connection.
 350 2,660 2,310 Marketing & Communications Coordinate and manage the City of Unley reputation and brand in digital and printed communications and media relations. - 847 847 Office of the CEO Organise and manage the governance of the City of Unley, including support for Elected Members and Civic Functions.
 400 1,526 1,126 Parking Enforcement Promote community safety through education, awareness and compliance with the legislation relating to the Road Traffic Act and Local Government Act and By Laws.
 1,124 840 (284) Property & Facilities Provides sustainable strategic management of Council's building and property asset portfolio.
-927 3,892 2,965 Public & Environmental Health Promote community health and safety through education, awareness and compliance with the legislation relating to the Environment and Protection Act and the Local Government Act.
+752 3,842 3,090 Property & Facilities Provides sustainable strategic management of Council's building and property asset portfolio.
+752 3,842 3,090 Public & Environmental Health Promote community health and safety through education, awareness and compliance with the legislation relating to the Environment and Protection Act and the Local Government Act.
 53 468 415 Strategic Projects Facilitates delivery of major strategic initiatives from the 4 Year Delivery Plan and Community Plan.
 30 36 6 Transportation & Traffic Provides coordination, administration and support to provide an effective, safe and equitable management of transport spaces for all modes, ratepayers and visitors to improve local accessibility and safety. - 669 669 Unley Museum Provision of the Unley Museum to showcase the cultural heritage and history of the area through the provision of collection, exhibitions and programs.
 6 219 213 Unley Swimming Centre Provision of a premier outdoor swimming facility, encouraging community health, wellbeing and water safety.
 962 1,410 448

 Operating Programs Income Expenditure \$'000 Net Expenditure Urban Design (incorporating Recreation and Sport) Development and management of high-quality public realm and open space.
 Coordination, administration and support to provide an effective, safe and equitable management of movement spaces for all modes, ratepayers and visitors to improve local accessibility and safety. - 210 210 Volunteer Development Provide coordination, administration and support for community-based volunteer services and projects. - 159 159 Waste Operations Collection and disposal of general waste, kerbside recycling, green waste and a hard rubbish collection service.
-254 5,514 5,260 Youth Development Engage and empower young people in the community by identifying, developing and providing activities, programs and events. - 114 114 Total (before Operating Projects & Initiatives) 62,775 58,182 (4,593) Operating Projects & Initiatives 10 2,277 2,267 Total including Operating Projects & Initiatives 62,785 60,504 (2,281)
+254 5,514 5,260 Youth Development Engage and empower young people in the community by identifying, developing and providing activities, programs and events. - 114 114 Total (before Operating Projects & Initiatives) 62,514 57,983 (4,532) Operating Projects & Initiatives 10 2,322 2,312 Total including Operating Projects & Initiatives 62,524 60,304 (2,220)